CommanderBittu/codsoft_task2/README.md

-The Java Code is in the First folder in the file names First.java
+The Java Code is in the First folder in the file named First.java of the src folder